eldang/datamungers/README.md

 Coming soon:

-* clear_out_of_range.py - removes values that are flagged as suspect from a dataset
 * Hour averager: takes a temporal dataset and produces the average across all days for each time of day.
 * Day averager: takes a temporal dataset and produces the average values for each day.